 - Bosnia and Herzegovina joined the Partnership for Peace (PfP) programme in 2006, and was invited to join the Membership Action plan in 2010.

 - To facilitate cooperation, Bosnia and Herzegovina has a diplomatic mission at NATO Headquarters as well as a liaison office at Supreme Headquarters Allied Powers Europe (SHAPE).

-- Participation in the MAP does not prejudge any decision by the Alliance on future membership.
+- Participation in the MAP does not prejudge any decision on future membership.
 Bosnia and Herzegovina needs to continue pursuing democratic and defence reforms to fulfil its NATO and EU aspirations and to become a well-functioning independent democratic state.

 Key areas of cooperation

 Bosnia and Herzegovina's cooperation with NATO is mutually beneficial and includes:

 - Bosnia and Herzegovina is working to develop fully professional armed forces that are interoperable with NATO forces and are manned by volunteers who meet high professional standards.
 To this end, the country has been participating in the PfP Planning and Review Process (PARP) since May 2007.
 The role of the PARP is to provide a structured basis for identifying forces and capabilities that could be available to the Alliance for multinational training, exercises and peacekeeping and crisis-management operations.
 It also serves as the principal mechanism used to guide and measure defence and military reform progress.

 - Bosnia and Herzegovina has declared a number of forces and assets as potentially available for PfP activities, including engineering (explosive ordnance disposal) capabilities and related equipment.